Scott Co, Iowa USGenWeb Project

 could do nothing but wait for an opening.

-When I got up the next morning , November 11, and could see no change in
+When I got up the next morning , November 11, and could see no

 the situation, I took a skiff and went down to the 'Bun Hersey